Stefano Lilipaly: 2021–22 season: Final season with Bali United

 Lilipaly has been a hot topic of discussion throughout the early part of this year.
 His contract expired on 31 December 2020.
 However, when the team started preparations on February 8, Lilipaly did not join. he is shown in training activities around the Jerman beach, Kuta, Bali, with Beto Gonçalves and Demerson.
 The activity is often uploaded by him through his personal Instagram account, On 12 March 2021, Bali United has finally officially announced the extension of Lilipaly's contract until the end of the season.
 On 18 September 2021, he started his match in the 2021–22 Liga 1 season for Bali United in a 2–2 draw over Persib Bandung, he coming as a substitute for Yabes Roni in the 85th minute.
 He played the full 90 minutes in the loss to Bhayangkara on 23 October, where he registered one assist and on 25 November, he played the full 90 minutes in the won to Persija Jakarta.

 On 13 January 2022, Lilipaly scored his first league goal of the 2021–22 season, the opening goal against Persib Bandung in a 0–1 win in the Liga 1.
 His form in February saw him score four further goals in wins against Persikabo 1973 (0–3), Bhayangkara (0–3), Persipura Jayapura (4–1) and draw against PSM Makassar (2–2).
 On 31 March 2022, he scored in a 1–3 win over Persik Kediri.
 On 6 May 2021, Lilipaly officially did not renew his contract with Bali United for next season, this was because the team failed to agree on the contract value requested by him, so he chose to leave.
-He contributed with 119 appearances, 32 goals and 24 assists during with Bali United for five years in all competitions and he successfully brought his club to the title for the second time.
+He made 119 appearances in five years for Bali United in all competitions, scoring 32 goals making 24 assists and he successfully helped the club to the title for the second time.